BCF Community Grant Program

 Overview

-The Community Grant Program provides funding to programs and efforts that support our vision of a better Brookline for all who live, learn, work, and play here.
+The Community Grant Program provides funding to programs and efforts that help build a better Brookline for all who live, learn, work, and play here.

-As one of BCF’s largest grant programs, the Community Grant Program aims to support a wide range of efforts that create opportunity and promote equity.
+BCF’s Community Grant Program aims to support a wide range of efforts that create opportunity and promote equity.
 We welcome proposals that address a variety of community needs such as, but not limited to, the following:

 • Health & Wellness